 Generational wealth destruction aside, I was surprised to see a brand like this breaking into our relatively small watch market.
 Surely the Rolex-obsessed Australians wouldn’t be interested in Bovet, would they?
 Their ornate watches don’t exactly blend in at the pub but after going in and trying one on for the first time, I can safely say they should.
 Wearing a Bovet while you’re chugging your seventh VB is the ultimate flex.

-Pay attention Aussies, Bovet is here and they are bringing the heat.
+Pay attention Aussies, Bovet Timepieces are here and they are hot.

-Digging deeper into Bovet’s sudden arrival in Australia, I discovered that the boutique is run in partnership with S&S. A Vietnamese luxury group that represents brands like Richard Mille, Audemars Piguet, and Grand Seiko.
+Digging deeper into Bovet’s sudden arrival in Australia, I discovered that the boutique is run in partnership with S&S. A Vietnamese luxury group that represents brands like Richard Mille, Audemars Piguet, Grand Seiko and of course Bovet Watches.
 Plus automotive companies like Rolls Royce and Lamborghini.
 They even operate a high-end end real estate arm in association with Christies.
 Talk about fingers in many pies.

 S&S was established in 2013 and is still independently owned.
 I’ve spoken about this in my other articles but when a company manages to hold on to ownership like this, they’re able to focus on long-term sustainability rather than short-term gain.
 This is where I see S&S’s thinking with the move to Australia.
 Although our market is still underdeveloped, getting their foot in the door early will pay dividends in the long run.